MatiasAgelvis/MatiasAgelvis.github.io/cv.md

 ## Work Experience

+*Freelance Web Developer* :
+> 02/2023 - Present
+- Designed and developed eye-catching, responsive static websites for a strong online presence.
+- Utilized HTML, CSS, JavaScript, and React to create custom web solutions tailored to clients' needs.
+- Collaborated closely with clients to capture their brand identity and business goals in effective websites.
+- Automated build, testing, and deployment with continuous integration for rapid updates.
+- Provided ongoing tech support, ensuring long-term website functionality and performance.

 *Front End Developer* at **RENYT Tech** :
 > 03/2022 – 10/2022, Remote.
 Technologies used: Next.js | Chakra | React.js | TypeScript